 About Perry Herzfeld

-Meanwhile lets just say that we are proud Perry Herzfeld contributed a whooping 44 entries.
+But we are proud to say that Perry Herzfeld contributed 44 entries already.

 The latest title in the Oxford Private International Law Series has just been published: Substance and Procedure in Private International Law by Professor Richard Garnett.
 The OUP abstract reads: When the law of a foreign country is selected or pleaded by a claimant or defendant, a question arises as to whether the issue pertains to […]